Last updated on April 13th, 2018

 Not many?
 How about listening to someone else read books to you?

-I have compiled a list of 23 books for modern warriors – from martial artists, Parkour traceurs, obstacle course racers, fitness athletes to body language enthusiasts.
-Pick two for free and listen to them while driving, before bed or when at work.
+Here’s a list of 23 books for modern warriors — people into martial arts, parkour, obstacle course racing, fitness, and body language psychology.
+Pick two for free and listen to them while driving, before bed or while at work.

 Two Audio Books for FREE?
 Whats the catch?

 For a limited time, Amazon’s Audible is giving away two audiobooks for free.

 You simply need to sign up for Audible’s 30-day FREE trial.